 Ultimately, the best service for you is likely to come down to content - each streaming service has a slightly different offering, but all offer exclusive content to hook you in.

 Netflix may be the first option that springs to mind, but now Amazon Prime and Now TV also offer widely used services – and they’re all similarly priced.
-To help you decide, we asked more than 2,000 Which? members how they rated the most popular streaming services - read our full reviews for , and to find out more.
+Still not sure which might suit you best?
+Read our full reviews for , and to find out more.